kirby-rocket/AWS-Solutions-Hub/README.md

 ## Description

 Welcome to the **AWS-Solutions-Hub**!
 This repository is a comprehensive collection of AWS projects, ranging from initial setup to advanced solutions.
-It aims to help users understand and implement various AWS services using **Terraform** for Infrastructure as Code (IaC).
+It aims to help users understand and implement various AWS services using **Terraform** or **CloudFormation** for Infrastructure as Code (IaC).
 Whether you're a beginner looking to set up your first AWS account or an experienced developer seeking to expand your knowledge, you'll find valuable resources here.

 ## Maintainers